ibm-mas/gitops-demo/README.md

 ## Configure Maximo Application Suite Core Workspace

-> TODO: The `mas gitops-suite-workspace` command will:
-- For the first workspace, create the `/<account>/<cluster>/<instance>/ibm-mas-suite-configs.yaml` configuration file and push it to your **Git Config Repo**.

-> TODO: include this?
->- For subsequent workspaces, it will append to the `/<account>/<cluster>/<instance>/ibm-mas-suite-configs.yaml` configuration file and push the updates your **Git Config Repo**.
-    > As of 9.0.0, MAS does not fully support multi-tenancy and so should not be used.
-Support has been build into the Gitops configuration for future proofing only.
+The `mas gitops-suite-workspace` command is used to `upsert` and `remove` MAS workspace configurations to/from a list in the `/<account>/<cluster>/<instance>/ibm-mas-workspaces.yaml` file in your **Config Repository**.

+> Support for multiple workspaces has been built into MAS GitOps configuration.
+However, as of MAS 9.0.0, most of the MAS Applications do not support multiple workspaces.
+For this reason, only a single workspace should be used for now.

 ```bash
 mas gitops-suite-workspace \